t-data-h/trino-on-k8s/README.md

 ## Initialization

+Ensure all variables above are defined and *export*ed to the environment.
-Run the setup script to configure the environment and various yaml templates
+Run the setup script to configure the various config templates.
 ```
 ./bin/setup.sh
 ```